 What about really massive amounts of laundry?

 You probably own too much.
-Here’s our maximum amounts: no more than six of anything, i.e., seven short sleeves, seven long sleeves.
+Here’s our maximum amounts: no more than a week's worth of anything, i.e., seven short sleeves, seven long sleeves.
 The only exceptions are dress clothes and socks and underwear. for dress clothes, they are allowed two complete sets based on weather.
 You’ll need extra socks and underwear for younger children, I shoot for ten.
 I keep a bag marked for charity and when kids grow into clothes and I see that they have extra, I either put in the storage bins in the garage or in that charity bag.
 The next charity that calls, gets the bag.

 So, are you ready to start a laundry schedule?
 If so, tell me what it is going to be!